 The reason is that tankless water heaters fueled by either natural gas or propane liquid are tremendously energy efficient and offer you 50% reduction in energy consumption.
 Therefore you save both energy and money.
 Another benefit of the system is that greenhouse gas emissions can be reduced by 61%.

-To achieve the maximum efficiency and performance along with safety, proper and effective tankless water heater venting is crucial.
+To achieve maximum efficiency and performance along with safety, proper and effective tankless water heater venting is crucial.
+Moreover, regular maintenance of tankless enhances its lifespan.
 There are two models of gas tankless available in the market based on installation:

 - Indoor installation